See more videos on UNAVCO's YouTube page.

-Community Poster Session.
+Community Poster Symposium.
 Geo-Launchpad interns will present a poster detailing their summer work along with several Boulder-based intern groups at the annual poster session held locally in Boulder.
 This event takes place during the final week of the program.

 I learned I'm in the right field.
 That's the sentence I would use to sum it up.

 The way they've built this internship, it's so supportive, and so the staff and then our mentors, and, it's just, it's really been a very supportive and wonderful environment.

 Unfortunately, no. Most of the requirements above are minimums, and many of our applicants will exceed these base requirements.
 We also cannot accept applications from international students, unless they have U.S. citizenship or are permanent U.S. residents, or from students who are not currently enrolled in a community college in Colorado or New Mexico.